-- Exploration of characters, practitioners and styles through practical work and written theory. - Rehearsal, performance and evaluation of plays, both scripted and devised. - Visiting the theatre and studying live productions. - Research of plays and characters. - Development of technical / design theatre skills. - Reading plays and writing essays from the point of view of an actor director and designer.
+- Exploration of characters, practitioners and styles through practical work. - Rehearsal, performance and evaluation of plays, both scripted and devised. - Visiting the theatre and studying live productions. - Research of plays and characters. - Development of technical theatre skills. - Reading plays and writing essays from the point of view of an actor director and designer.

 The controlled assessment is worth 40% of the final grade.
-This is a devised piece with a written portfolio and an evaluation that is submitted in Year 11; students can work as actors or designers.
-Students will explore practitioners and different styles in workshopstyle lessons before working independently, developing and rehearsing their plays.
+This is a devised piece a portfolio and an evaluation that is submitted in Year 11; students can work as actors or designers.
+Students will explore practitioners and different styles in workshop-style lessons before working independently, developing and rehearsing their plays.
 The stimuli are set by the exam board and students have to work in a specific style.
 The assessment is marked by the teacher and moderated by Eduqas.